KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 2. Click the **Refresh** icon next to your domain.

 DNS propagation may take up to 24 hours.
 If verification fails, check your DNS configuration with your domain provider.
 If the settings are correct, try refreshing after some time.

+## Manage Domains on CleverTap

+CleverTap helps you add and manage branded domains for your campaigns.
+You can either use a system domain provided by CleverTap that is customizable with your brand prefix, or a custom domain, which allows you to configure your own subdomain for complete branding control.
+Once your domain is added, you can manage various settings, including selecting a default domain, customizing a 404 error page, and verifying the domain’s status.

+1. **Add Domain**: This option allows you to either create a system domain provided by CleverTap or configure a custom domain for your brand.
+The system domain can be customized with your brand prefix, while the custom domain lets you use your own subdomain for complete brand visibility.
+   * **System Domain**: A domain provided by CleverTap (such as `ct3.io`), which can be customized with a brand prefix without the need for DNS configuration.
+   * **Custom Domain**: A fully custom subdomain (such as`links.yourbrand.com`) that you configure via your DNS provider to have complete control over the branding and tracking.
+2. **Domain Listing and Operations**: Once your domain is set up, you can manage it by editing settings such as choosing a default domain, setting a custom 404 error page, or verifying the domain status.

 # Domain Listing